-Α. FOR MB/BSP-FSS COMMITTEE CONFIRMATION OF DIRECTORS & OFFICERS - Within twenty (20) banking days from the date of election/re-election of the directors or meeting of the Board in which the officers are appointed/promoted Requiring MB/ BSP-FSSC Conf.
+A. - Within twenty (20) banking days from the date of election/re-election of the directors or meeting of the Board in which the officers are appointed/promoted Requiring MB/BSP-FSSC Conf.
 Not Requiring BSP Conf.
-Officers requiring a President/CEO, Chief different set of Compliance Officer, minimum qualifications Chief Audit Executive, e.g. Security Officer, Head/In- charge of E/FCDU Operations, Chief Risk Officer and and Head/In-charge of Import Directors Trust Officer and Export Financing Operations 1 Letter-request for BSP Letter-request for BSP N/A confirmation signed by confirmation signed by the President/CEO with President/CEO (or by the an affirmative statement CG Committee or Board that the Bank has Chairman in case of the conducted a fit and appointment of proper test on the President/CEO) with an ı proper test on the subject director/s and is President/CEO) with an affirmative statement that
+Directors President/CEO, Chief Compliance Officer, Chief Audit Executive, Chief Risk Officer and Trust Officer Officers requiring a different set of minimum qualifications e.g. Security Officer, Head/Incharge of E/FCDU Operations, and Head/In-charge of Import and Export Financing Operations 1 Letter-request for BSP Letter-request for BSP N/A confirmation signed by confirmation signed by the President/CEO with President/CEO (or by the

-89 Recommendation #16.1 per SEC Memorandum Cir.
+90 Recommendation #16.1 per SEC Memorandum Cir.
 No. 19 s2016 (New CG Code for PLCs)

-90 Pursuant to Recommendation #10.1 per SEC Memorandum Cir.
+91 Pursuant to Recommendation #10.1 per SEC Memorandum Cir.
 No. 19 s2016 (New CG Code for PLCs) and SEC Memorandum Cir.
 No. 4 s2019 re: "Sustainability Reporting Guidelines for PLCs"

+an affirmative statement CG Committee or Board

+that the Bank has Chairman in case of the

+conducted a fit and appointment of

+proper test on the President/CEO) with an

+subject director/s and is affirmative statement that

 taking full responsibility the Bank has conducted a

 thereon on ensuring that fit and proper test on the

 the director meets the officer(s) concerned and is

 eligibility requirement & taking full responsibility

 qualifications thereon on ensuring that

-quanneations

 the officer meets the

 eligibility requirement &

-qualifications
+qualifications DT / A

 2 Secretary's Certificate Secretary's Certificate N/A

 under oath attesting the under oath attesting the

 following: following:

 a) Resolution of the a) Resolution of the Board

 stockholders or Board of of Directors approving the

 Directors approving the appointment; and

 election; and b) For a foreigner

-•

 b) For re-elected director, appointed as officer, that

 attendance by the the corresponding Alien

 director concerned to the Employment Permit issued

 Board meetings held for by the Department of

 the last twelve (12) Labor and Employment

 months covering the was secured.

 term of service,

 indicating percentage of

 attendance to Board

-meetings.
+meetings. -1- (0) - 0) (-1 :(1 : - (1 1

-3 Ü ph (2" x 2") taken within the last six (6) months 91 92 -
+3 ph (2" x 2") taken within the l officers, including officers :

-for the above directors and officers, including officers ranking SVP & up for

-their appointment/promotion together with a letter signed by President/
+otion together with a letter

-ment that the Bank has con
+ment that the Bank has con -

 cerned and is taking full res

-ensuring that the officer meets the eligibility requirement & qualification of the state of the
+meets the eligibility requir -

 and the duly notarized authorization form for querying the Bangko Sentral

-Records per Appendix 80.
+Records per Appendix 80 -

 4 Certification Under Certification Under Oath N/A

 Oath of the director of the officer concerned

 concerned that: that:

 a) He/she possesses all a) He/she possesses all

 the qualifications and the qualifications and

 none of the none of the

 disqualifications to disqualifications to

 become a director become an officer

 b) For first-time directors b) For officers who are

-in a particular holding concurrent

-positions in

-bank/banking group:

-1 He/she has attended government/gov't-

-, ,

-the seminar on corporate governance owned and controlled corporations (GOCC),

-91 The Bio-data shall be updated and submitted to the BSP in cases of change of name due to change in civil status and change in residential address within twenty (20) banking days from the date the change occurred.
+92 The Bio-data shall be updated and submitted to the BSP in cases of change of name due to change in civil status and change in residential address within twenty (20) banking days from the date the change occurred.
 For officers other than those subject to BSP confirmation, those requiring a different set of minimum qualifications and those ranking SVP & up, the Bank shall not be required to submit their Bio-data to BSP.
 The Bank shall, however, keep a complete record of the Bio-data of all its directors and officers and shall maintain a system of updating said records which shall be made available during on-site examination and offsite verification by the BSP.

-92 Bio-data shall be electronically submitted to the BSP using the prescribed template and control prooflist in accordance with BSP Memorandum No. 2019-027 dated 15 November 2019.
+93 Bio-data shall be electronically submitted to the BSP using the prescribed template and control prooflist in accordance with BSP Memorandum No. 2019-027 dated 15 November 2019.